apache/flink/docs/dev/scala_shell.md

 ### DataStream API

-Similar to the the batch program above, we can execute a streaming program through the DataStream API:
+Similar to the batch program above, we can execute a streaming program through the DataStream API:

 ~~~scala
 Scala-Flink> val textStreaming = senv.fromElements(